Vibeify/Vibed_Duty/README.md

 - **Ace Permissions**: Department access is controlled by ace permissions (see `config.lua`).
 - **ox_lib UI**: All menus and notifications use ox_lib—no NUI, no HTML, no React.
 - **Minimal, Fast, Reliable**: No database, no webhooks, no Discord integration by default (add your own if needed).
+- **Webhook Logging**: If `Config.WebhookUrl` is set, all duty toggles are logged to Discord with a simple embed.
+- **AFK/Disconnect Handling**: Players are automatically clocked off (with webhook logging) if they disconnect or are AFK for 30 minutes.

 ---